Saturday, November 26, 2022

 (9) Then he dreamed another dream and told it to his brothers and said, “Behold, I have dreamed another dream.
 Behold, the sun, the moon, and eleven stars were bowing down to me.”

 The church began with the children of Israel, the sun, the moon, and the eleven stars.
 His reference to the tribes of the earth seeing his coming on the clouds of heaven could be symbolic of his coming as the Jewish Messiah.
 This or any other conclusion is a human assumption and interpretation, all of which are fallible.
 Such human interpretation has given rise to much controversy.
 When the scriptures themselves do not clearly define our interpretation, a door of opportunity is opened for opposing views concerning the text.
 That is not to say we should not make those interpretations, we should just remain aware that is what they are, human conjectures.
 So for our purpose, we will remain in the context of Jesus still speaking about the destruction of the Temple and the disciples understanding his explanations.
 Matthew 24 is all in agreement with what has been described concerning the end-time events we have discovered so far in the epistles.
-That is true if you hold to a 70 AD fulfillment or allow for Jesus to give prophetic instruction far into the future in the end time.
+That is true if you hold to a 70 AD fulfillment or want to allow Jesus to give prophetic instruction far into the future in the end time.

 Conclusion:

-However you chose to read the Matthew 24 text, we still have the end-time event that will catch the world unprepared, they will be scoffing at the event itself and continue their everyday lives as usual.
+However you choose to read the Matthew 24 text, we still have the end-time event that will catch the world unprepared, they will be scoffing at the event itself and continue their everyday lives as usual.
 This coming will come upon them suddenly, and they will face judgment as the old world burns and melts away.
-Many will be caught up in a false system of worship, however, the true believers will not be caught unprepared, they will be looking for Christ's coming, at which those who have passed on are reunited with their bodies, and those who are still alive are changed in a moment, a twinkling of an eye.
+Many will be caught up in a false system of worship, however, the true believers will not be caught unprepared, they will be looking for Christ's coming, at which those who have passed on will come with him, and those who are still alive are changed in a moment, a twinkling of an eye.
 This change ushers them and the resurrected dead into a new creation where they will forever be with the Lord with the wicked being cast into everlasting destruction.
 Less we become confused as to when this day occurs, we are assured it will not come until we see the powers of the world turn against the Gospel seemly led by a man of lawlessness.
 This man will be a religious man with a charismatic personality promoting himself as the answer to the world's problems.
 He will take his seat so to speak in what Paul calls or appears to be a "temple of God" and assumes all authority as though he were God himself.
 Then the day we are longing for will appear and this man along with his rule and authority and those who look to him will be destroyed and Christ will be glorified in his Church, the true "temple" and we shall be with him forevermore in a new heaven and new earth.
 Therefore we should comfort our hearts and establish them in every good work and word.

 I do not present this very brief view of the end times as a replacement for the extensive schemes that have been offered which include all the symbolism in the Old Testament Prophecies and Revelations.
 However, I would caution against holding any of those views which would fundamentally alter the concise view that is presented in the Gospels and general epistles.
 I simply present this concise New Testament view for those like myself who want to have a sufficient understanding of the end times, yet without being compelled to spend the rest of our lives trying to understand the shadows of symbolism.
 I do not exaggerate that statement, men in the past have devoted their entire lives to that study only to pass and have their interpretation surpassed by another.
 The schemes of theology surrounding the end times are vast and complicated with divisions even among their own groups.
 The great mysteries of God revealed in the scriptures are beyond the capacity of men, even those with great minds.
 Only that which is revealed through Apostolic authority or Apostolic interpretation can we receive as infallible.
 The work of the men who have developed those large works of theology on the end time events is greatly appreciated, but they are received for what they are, the work of men.